How Can Veterinary Professionals Improve Wellbeing at an Individual Level?

 While there are many ways that our industry can address mental health and wellbeing systemically, there are also actions that you can take as an individual to promote your own wellbeing.
 Veterinary professionals should consider developing personal stress management plans and dedicate time to healthy, non-work-related activities.

-1. Determine which stress management techniques work for you and make small goals for your self-care.
+- Determine which stress management techniques work for you and make small goals for your self-care.
 A healthy approach to dealing with stress looks different for everyone.
 Find what works best for your stress management whether it be exercise, healthy eating, healthy sleep habits, seeking support from a mental health professional, or spending time with loved ones.
 Then, it’s best to start small with your self-care goals.
 For example, you might set a goal to take a 10-minute lunch break during work or set aside time once per week to spend time with friends or family.

 *The 2021 Merck Animal Health Veterinary Wellbeing Study showed that among survey respondents who conveyed serious psychological distress, only 33% reported that they had a healthy method for dealing with stress.
 That is compared to 81% of those who were not distressed and reported having a healthy method for dealing with stress.

-2. Set boundaries to have a healthy work-life rhythm.
+The AVMA’s Workplace Wellbeing Certificate Program and Train-the-Trainer Program offer resources that advance mental health and wellbeing for current and future industry professionals.
+For those looking to take advantage of the program, visit AVMA’s website. - Set boundaries to have a healthy work-life rhythm.
 It can be challenging to find an equilibrium between your work and personal life; and to thrive within the profession, it is important that both exist in harmony.
 Work/life rhythm is another concept that is specific to the needs and preferences of the individual.
 As your needs will be unique, it is important to set, communicate, and maintain your boundaries within both your personal and professional life to achieve the work/life integration you desire.

-3. Engage a financial planner.
+To learn more about stress management techniques, consider taking a class or webinar to learn more.
+Visit Merck Animal Health’s page for resources including wellbeing webinars and scholarship funding. - Engage a financial planner.
 Many veterinarians worry about student debt and how to balance loan payments with other financial needs.
 Consider working with a financial planner to determine the best use of your resources and ease your concerns around student debt.

 Among wellbeing survey respondents who reported working with a financial planner, the prevalence of serious psychological distress dropped from around 14% to only 5%.

 The AVMA offers various tools and information to assist in personal financial planning.
-For more, visit AVMA’s personal finance page
+For more, visit AVMA’s personal finance page.

 According to the Merck Animal Health Veterinary Wellbeing Studies, young veterinarians have higher levels of burnout and lower levels of wellbeing compared to older veterinarians.
 This emphasizes the critical need to equip young veterinarians with the tools to support their mental wellbeing, particularly in their early professional stages.
 That’s why I started MentorVet in 2021 — to empower these young professionals to thrive in the transition to practice.